-- Development that adversely impacts the character of an important view into, out of or through the Settlement Area as defined in the Bledlow Ridge Settlement Area Design Statement (Appendix C) and illustrated on the Policies Map will not be allowed. - 5.46 This policy establishes the key design principles for new development in the Bledlow Ridge Settlement Area that will ensure the essential character of the Area will be sustained and enhanced.
-The evidence is drawn from the Chilterns Building Design Guide, feedback from the Parish Survey, Community Consultation events and visual surveys.
+- Development that adversely impacts the character of an important view into, out of or through the Settlement Area as defined in the Bledlow Ridge Settlement Area Design Statement (Appendix C) will not be allowed. - 5.51 This policy establishes the key design principles for new development in the Bledlow Ridge Settlement Area that will ensure the essential character of the Area will be sustained and enhanced.
+The evidence is drawn from the Chilterns Buildings Design Guide, feedback from the Parish Survey, Community Consultation events and visual surveys.